alexhelms/StyletAvalonia/README.md

 I found a few unsupported features in Avalonia.
 I'm not too familiar with Avalonia yet, some of these can probably be worked around.

-1. There is no `Loaded` and `Unloaded` events, so `OnViewLoaded()` does not work.
+1. There is no `Loaded` and `Unloaded` events, ~~so `OnViewLoaded()` does not work~~.
 See https://github.com/AvaloniaUI/Avalonia/issues/7908.
+There is a workaround using events for attaching and detaching from the visual tree.

 2. Avalonia windows do not allow the owner to be explicitly set.